The Modeler-Schema Theory of Consciousness

 In the Modeler-Schema framework:

-- If the proposed experiment confirms the theory, it would provide a counterexample to the idea that the Hard Problem is unsolvable.
+• If the proposed experiment supports the theory, it would provide a counterexample to the idea that the Hard Problem is unsolvable.

-Taken together, these three links—the full paper on arXiv, David’s two essays, and the Daily Neuron article—provide several different levels of entry into the same underlying theory of consciousness.
+Taken together, the full paper on arXiv, the Daily Neuron article, and David’s three axio.fyi essays provide several different entry points into the same underlying theory of consciousness.